 About the Data

 There are many caveats to note when analyzing workforce participation statistics.
-While at first glance a higher workforce participation rate is presumably better, both negative and positive factors affect workforce participation rates.
 Decreasing workforce participation is generally attributed to an increasing number of discouraged workers.
-When workers cannot find jobs and give up their search, they are no longer assumed to be participants in the workforce and a region's overall workforce participation rate declines.
-Lower workforce participation rates can also be attributed to positive factors, such as an increasing number of people choosing to forego work in order to pursue a postsecondary education.
-Just as decreases in the workforce participation rate can be attributed to positive or negative factors, so too can increases in workforce participation rates.
-In general, however, higher rates of workforce participation are seen as beneficial for a regional economy as higher rates constitute a larger supply of workers.
+When workers cannot find jobs and give up their search, they are no longer counted as part of the workforce, which leads workforce participation rates to decline.
+Lower workforce participation rates can also be attributed to positive factors, however, such as an increasing number of people choosing to forego work in order to pursue a postsecondary education, early retirement, or families having enough economic stability to stay home and care for children or the infirm.
+In general, higher rates of workforce participation are seen as beneficial for a regional economy as higher rates constitute a larger supply of workers.

 Download the dataset.